Collection Development Policy Guidelines

 There are no geographical limitations to the acquisition of astronomy materials.

-Monographs, conference proceedings and journals are important to astronomy researchers.
+Monographs, conference proceedings, and journals are important to astronomy researchers.
 Special types of material in astronomy include astronomical almanacs, observatory publications, star catalogues, sky atlases, society publications, and observers' handbooks.
 Many of these resources are used by faculty, students and experienced amateur astronomers.
 The Palomar Sky Survey photographic plates are purchased through the library but not housed in the library.
-Both bibliographic and numeric indexes are important resources which are primarily accessed through the World Wide Web.
+Both bibliographic and numeric indexes are important resources which are primarily accessed online.

 The records of the Shattuck Observatory, completed in 1854 and still used, are in Special Collections.
 Also in Special Collections are the papers of at least two noted astronomers.
 Charles Augustus Young was a Dartmouth graduate and professor who specialized in photographic astronomy.
 The Stefansson Collection includes some papers of Russell W. Porter, the founder of the Springfield Telescope Makers and the Stellafane Observatory in Springfield, Vermont, which is still a major gathering place for amateur astronomers.